 Responsibilities of the Authority, the Chief Finance Officer and Those Charged with Governance for Irregularities, including fraud, are instances of non-compliance with laws and regulations.
-We design the financial statements procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of
+We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respective.